hiking Quilotoa Loop, Quilotoa Lake, Laguna Quilotoa, grass, crater lake ecuador, mountains, clouds, sky

 The grand finale of the Quilotoa Hike is the turquoise waters of Quilotoa Crater Lake

-This a day by day breakdown for hiking the Quilotoa Loop in 3 days via the north to south route, Sigchos to Quilotoa Village.
+This a day-by-day breakdown for hiking the Quilotoa Loop in 3 days via the north-to-south route, Sigchos to Quilotoa Village.

 Skip to | Quilotoa Loop Hike Day 2 | Quilotoa Loop Hike Day 3

-Day 1 | Sigchos to Isinlivi
+Day 1 Quilotoa Loop Trek | Sigchos to Isinlivi

 Most hikers will depart from Latacunga early in the morning for Sigchos.
-There’s an excellent local market to grab some last minute snacks near the bus station before departing for the trek.
-The bus takes two hours, so to enjoy the beauty of the mountains.
-For timing logistics, it’s best to leave Latacunga before 10:00.
+There’s an excellent local market to grab some last-minute snacks near the bus station before departing for the trek.
+The bus takes two hours, so sit back and enjoy the beauty of the mountains.

-🚌 Latacunga to Sigchos Bus Logistics | Buses depart from: Latacunga Terminal Terrestre | Bus Company: Reina de Sigchos | Current Morning Departure Times: 5:00, 6:00, 8:00, 9:30 | Average Cost: $2.65 | Duration: 2 hours
+🚌 Latacunga to Sigchos Bus Logistics | Bus departures: Latacunga Terminal Terrestre | Bus Company: Reina de Sigchos | Current Morning Departure Times: 5:00, 6:00, 8:00, 9:30 | Average Cost: $2.65 | Duration: 2 hours

 Official Quilotoa Loop Trailhead